cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

     curl -X POST https://demo.gethue.com/api/v1/storage/trash/restore

-- **path:** path of the specific file or directory to restore from trash directory
+- **path:** path of the specific file or directory that you want to restore from the trash directory

 ### Purge Trash